JGBs steady as government approves new BOJ leadership

 TOKYO, March 15 Japanese government bonds held steady, with yields not far above record lows hit last week as the government on Friday gave its official nod to a new Bank of Japan leadership that is expected to proceed with aggressive monetary easing.

-A tenth straight record close for the Dow Jones industrial average buoyed investors' risk tolerance, and helped push up Japanese equities.
-The Nikkei share average closed at a new 4-1/2 year high.
+* A tenth straight record close for the Dow Jones industrial average buoyed investors' risk tolerance, and helped push up Japanese equities.
+The Nikkei share average rose to a new 4-1/2 year high.

-Stock market gains mean some Japanese funds must continue to buy bonds through the close of the fiscal year at the end of this month, in order to meet their asset allocation targets.

 * MSA Safety - on March 8, unit was paid about $80.9 million (pursuant to insurance policies issued by the north river insurance company, affiliates